 Enforcement

 Bus drivers will assist the Principal and Central Office personnel in enforcing the rules of conduct on school buses.
 If any pupil persists in violating these rules, the driver shall notify the Principal.
-The Principal may withhold bus-riding privileges (consistent with Board Policy 06.34) if the pupil continues to disobey the rules.
+The Principal may withhold bus-riding privileges (consistent with Board policies 06.34 and 09.2261) if the pupil continues to disobey the rules.
 If withholding of bus-riding privileges becomes necessary, the Principal shall notify the parents and inform the appropriate Central Office personnel.

 EXPLANATION: THE ADMINISTRATIVE OFFICE OF THE COURTS (AOC) HAS DEVELOPED THEIR OWN FORM AOC-JW-8 FOR CERTIFYING THIS INFORMATION.
 THIS FORM IS RECOMMENDED TO BE RESCINDED AND THEIR FORM TO BE USED INSTEAD.